ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 Memory is allocated in a heap structure and uses a root node which has references to other ones: booleans, string, etc.
 So basically: root node -> references -> variables.

-V8 performs memory management in 6 spaces:
+V8 allocates objects in memory in 6 contiguous chunks, or spaces:

-* New space: memory gets allocated here when an object is created immediately.
+* New space: Memory gets allocated here when an object is created immediately.
+It is small and is designed to be garbage collected very quickly, independent of other spaces.
-* Old pointer space: if you don't use an object for a while, it will move to this space.
+* Old pointer space: Contains most objects which may have pointers to other objects.
+Most objects are moved here after surviving in new space for a while.
-* Old data space: will end up here if you're not dealing with a reference or pointer.
+* Old data space: Objects that just contain raw data (no reference or pointer) will end up here after surviving in new space for a while.
 * Large object space: Used to store large object tables.
 They get stored here so it doesn't conflict with the store space of the above mentioned spaces.
-* Code space: ...
+* Code space: Code objects are allocated here.
+This is the only space with executable memory.
-* Map space:
+* Map space: Contains objects which are all the same size and has some constraints on what kind of objects they point to, which simplifies collection.

+**How does V8 collect garbage memory?**

 V8 uses a 'stop the world' technique that enables it to run a short garbage collection cycle.
 This means it will litteraly halt the program.